dfimiarz/clubhouse-frontend/README.md

 3. Move SSL certificates to `./ssl` folder.
 See `./ssl/README` for details

 4. Edit nginx configurations in `./nginx/templates/*.conf`  to include correct certificate names and other settings as needed.
-Nginx Docker image (https://hub.docker.com/_/nginx) can replace variables dynamically.

 5. Rebuild docker image if needed.